-Use the step-by-step grammar exercises below to help you learn or teach grammar the easy way - with sentence diagrams!
+Are you ready?
+It's time to start diagramming sentences!
+Use the step-by-step grammar exercises below to help you learn or teach grammar the easy way - with sentence diagrams.

-In each chapter, you'll find sentences to diagram and answer keys to check your work when you're finished.
-(No peeking until you're done!)
+In each chapter, you'll find sentences to diagram and answer keys to check your work.

 The simplest sentences consist of a subject and a verb, and the simplest sentence diagrams consist of two lines.
 The subject goes on the left side and the verb goes on the right side.
 In this chapter, you'll learn more about diagramming subjects and verbs.
 You'll also learn how to diagram questions. |

 Adjectives and adverbs add color and description to our language.
 Adjectives modify (or describe) nouns and pronouns.
 Adverbs modify verbs, adjectives, and other adverbs.
 In this chapter, you'll learn how to diagram adjectives and adverbs.
 Check it out!|